ballerina-platform/ballerina-lang/bvm/ballerina-runtime/README.md

 ```

-**Note:** If caller can ensure that given object and object method is isolated and no data race is possible for the mutable state with given arguments, use @invokeMethodAsyncConcurrently
+**Note:** If the caller can ensure that the given object and object method are isolated and no data race is possible for the mutable state with given arguments, use @invokeMethodAsyncConcurrently
- otherwise @invokeMethodAsyncSequentially .
+otherwise, use @invokeMethodAsyncSequentially.
 We can decide the object method isolation if and only if both object.getType().isIsolated() and object.getType().isIsolated(methodName) returns true.

 ### Calling a Function Pointer

 Developers can call a function through a function pointer which passes through an interop function.
-Runtime expose ‘asyncCall’ method in io.ballerina.runtime.api.values.BFunctionPointer class.
+Runtime exposes the ‘asyncCall’ method in `io.ballerina.runtime.api.values.BFunctionPointer` class.

 Ex.
 #### Ballerina